-COMPRESSOR: This can be switched between Feedback mode and Bus comp (SSL) mode.
-Both types have a MIX control for parallel compression techniques.
+COMPRESSOR: This can be switched between Supercharger GT, Feedback Comp and Bus Comp (SSL) mode.
+All 3 have a MIX control for parallel compression techniques.
+Only one can be active at once.

 TAPE: A tape emulation effect.
 Drive the GAIN knob until you hear an effect, then back it off a little way.
 Subtle, but has a nice rounding effect on the bottom end, and the HF ROLL is nice for giving beats a vintage feel.